 As news of Oisin's death broke on Thursday evening, First Minister Peter Robinson tweeted that it was "heartbreaking".

 "I'll be praying for his family and all those devastated by this sad news tonight," he said.

-A message on St Michael's College website said the school would be closed on Friday 13 February "in the light of the tragic events of this week and the impact on the school community".
+A notice on Oisin's school - St Michael's College - website said it would be closed on Friday 13 February "in the light of the tragic events this week and the impact on the school community".

 On Thursday evening, police sent their sympathy to the family and friends of Oisin McGrath at what they said was "a very sad time".